Chris-DataAnalysis/CO2-Emissions-Project/README.md

 # Global CO₂ Emissions Analysis

-An end-to-end data analysis project exploring global CO₂ emissions across countries, years, and fuel types using SQL for data wrangling and Tableau for interactive visualization.
+An end-to-end data analysis project exploring global CO₂ emissions across countries, years, and fuel types using SQL for data wrangling and Tableau for interactive visualisation.

 Dashboard